 Through another offer that expires Oct.
 14, you’ll earn $150 for depositing $10,000 within 20 business days in a new Chase savings account and maintaining that balance for 90 days.

 The downside?
 Chase’s savings account pays just 0.01 percent APY.
 Check out the best high-yield savings accounts.

-Our review of Chase’s financial health gave the bank four out of five stars.
+Our review of Chase’s financial health gave the bank 3.8 out of 5 stars.
 Chase is headquartered in Columbus, Ohio.

 Best checking account offers

-Earn $400 when you open an Everyday Checking account online or in a branch by July 26.
-To qualify you must:
+Earn $400 when you open an Everyday Checking account online by Dec.
+31. To qualify you must:

-Enter your zip code on the promotional page to see if you qualify for the offer.
-The bank, which is based in San Francisco, earned five out of five stars in Bankrate’s latest review of its financial health.
+The offer is available online to consumers nationwide.
+The bank, which is based in San Francisco, earned 4.1 out of 5 stars in Bankrate’s full review of its products and offerings.